DHRUV-CODER/Discord-Bot/readme.md

 ## Getting Started

-You Are Free To Free To Clone The Repo With Prior Perms OF Owner
+You Are Free To Free To Clone The Repo With Prior Perms Of Owner , Contact * [contacts](https://discord.gg/j2NeBaCWYy)

 ### Prerequisites

  PYTHON
- IDE - SUGGESTED
+ IDE - SUGGESTED ,
  DISCORD APP - SUGGESTED WEB VERSION ALSO CAN BE USED